 What computer specifications do I need?

-Here are the minimum requirements.
-Please note that these vary based on the number of cameras in the system.
-All require that Windows 10 Pro be fully updated prior to installing software.
+Please note that the specifications vary based on the number of cameras in the system.
+All require that Windows 10 Pro or newer be fully updated prior to installing software.

 For more information about Viper Imaging or ViperVision software, please contact us!